 Line the plane up with where you want to land and reduce power or turn the engine off completely if there is no proportional speed control.
-Keeping it in a straight line using the rudder, let the plane fly down in a smooth approach until it touches the ground.
+Keep it in a straight line using the rudder, and let the plane fly down in a smooth approach until it touches the ground.

 Use the motor power softly to try and control the rate of descent of the plane - using elevators will obviously have the same effect, but will also effect the speed of the plane i.e. too much down elevator will increase the approach speed, while too much up elevator can cause a stall close to the ground if your airspeed is already low.

 If at anytime you are unsure about your final approach, apply power and do another circuit before lining it up for another landing*.